nitin864/nitin864/README.md

 ## 🧑‍💻 About Me

-I'm a passionate **Full-Stack & Mobile Developer** specializing in modern JavaScript frameworks.
+I'm a passionate **Full-Stack & Android Developer** specializing in modern JavaScript frameworks.
 I love building **mobile apps**, **real-time systems**, and **full-stack applications** that solve real-world problems.

 Currently exploring **advanced React Native**, **Next.js**, and **Cloud Services** to grow into a complete full-stack engineer.